golemfactory/ya-httpx-client/README.md

 )
 def calculator_startup(ctx, listen_on):
     #   Start the HTTP server in the background (service will be operating only after this finished).
+    #   This command will be executed on the provider.
     ctx.run("sh", "-c", "start_my_http_server.sh")

 #   3. Use the service(s)